Crossfaith

-Crossfaith (Japanese: クロスフェイス) is a Japanese metalcore band from Osaka that was formed in 2006.
-Since its formation, the band has retained the same line-up with no member changes, which currently consists of vocalist Kenta Koie, guitarist Kazuki Takemura, bassist Hiroki Ikegawa, drummer Tatsuya Amano and keyboardist Terufumi Tamano.
+Crossfaith (Japanese: クロスフェイス) is a Japanese metalcore band from Osaka that was formed in 2006, which currently consists of vocalist Kenta Koie, guitarist Kazuki Takemura, drummer Tatsuya Amano, and keyboardist Terufumi Tamano.
 They are characterized by performing a style of metalcore with dubstep and other forms of electronic music influences, and for their intense live performances.

 Crossfaith released their first demo Blueprint of Reconstruction in 2008.
 The band later released their debut EP The Artificial Theory for the Dramatic Beauty, through Zestone Records in 2009, and debut full-length studio album The Dream, the Space in 2011 through Tragic Hero Records.
 Crossfaith then released their second EP Zion in September 2012; this acted as a promotional release to countries outside Japan.